 If Chelsea win their remaining games they will finish on 70 points and in third.
-If Leicester lose to Chelsea but beat Tottenham on the final day and Liverpool win their remaining three games, they will be on 69 each and goal difference will be used.
+If Leicester loss to Chelsea but beat Tottenham and Liverpool win their remaining three games, they will be on 69 each and goal difference will be used.

-Ahead of the final two games, Liverpool and Leicester are both on +21.
-That could mean that even goals scored will have to be used with Foxes two ahead of the Reds as it stands.
+Ahead of this weekend’s games, Liverpool’s goal difference is +20 and Leicester is +21.
+That could mean that even goals scored will have to be used.

 Should Liverpool fail to finish in the top-four, a Europa League place beckons but a huge swing of results could see them drop into the Europa Conference League spot.

 58 points, 35 games – Remaining games: Brighton (away), West Brom (away), Southampton (home)